EsmerlynG/part04-37_neighbours_in_list/README.md

 ## 🎓 Course

-This project was completed as part of **MOOC.fi Python Programming - Part 4**.
+This challenge was completed as part of **MOOC.fi Python Programming - Part 4**.